Aditya-rgb/Networking-and-Servers/1 - Nginx Deployment/README.md

 ## Installation

-1. Clone the repository to your local machine.
+1. Cloned the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigated to the project directory.
-3. Install the required Python libraries:
+3. Installed the required Python libraries:
    ```bash
    pip install flask
 ## Configuration